 Moving PDFs to a file system in the cloud has been a step in the right direction when compared to email, but there are still numerous problems with sharing information with investors via documents only.

 When digital documents are presented as a whole, it’s natural to skim the information, which can cause LPs to overlook critical detail.
 The VDR method also forces LPs to “re-key” sensitive and intricate information like cash flows and valuations into their own spreadsheets or systems, sacrificing time and accuracy.

-It seems both GPs and LPs agree that email as a LP reporting tool has passed its shelf life.
+It seems both GPs and LPs agree that email as an LP reporting tool has passed its shelf life.
 VDRs, while incrementally better, also seem to have run their course.
-With headlines screaming about record dry powder and high valuations, investors can be excused for being a bit nervous, and when investors are nervous, they ask questions.
-A lot of questions.
-For GPs, staying ahead of the communication curve in the coming years is going to be awfully important.
+With security and transparency always top-of-mind, investors can be excused for being a bit nervous and inquisitive.
+For GPs, staying ahead of the communication curve in the coming years is going to be increasingly important.